HL7/phd/src/pagecontent/spotNumeric.md

 This example shows a basic numeric observation.
-It does have a single component element as the measurement also contained a Supplemental Types attribute indicating measurement is a SPOT (stable average).
+It does have a single component element as the measurement also contained a Supplemental Types attribute indicating the measurement is a SPOT (stable average).

 Note there is no logical id in this resource as this resource is being uploaded to the server in a create operation.
 The server will create the logical id and return it to the sender in the response.
 Pulse oximeters reporting a SPOT measurement have a time stamp thus there is a reference to the coincident time stamp.